How to prepare your home for real estate photography and attract the attention of buyers looking at your property online.

 - Clean mirrors.

-- Close shower curtains – If the shower is a selling feature, remove all bottles, razers, soap, etc. and leave curtain open.
+- Open shower curtains – remove all bottles, razers, soap, etc.

 - Place a fresh roll of toilet paper on the holder.

 - Feel free to do a walkthrough with the photographer upon arrival but avoid following them around during the shoot.

 - If you have limited space, consider designating a secondary room for temporary storage ahead of time rather than trying to move items from room to room while the photographer is on site.

 - Make sure pets are out of the home or kenneled.

 - Photographers will not be staging your home so please make arrangements with your Realtor or stager prior to the shoot.